At Road to Recovery Wellness Center, we offer a number of group therapy modalities to support our individuals through the addiction recovery process.

 Our small group therapy sessions are very effective with the group therapist also being the same individual therapist at times.
 The greatest contribution of groups appears to be that groups enable our clients to reach deeper into their issues and to provide a deeply meaningful connection between group members in the resolution of their individual issues.

 Relaxation Group Therapy

 Relaxation group therapy involves the use of progressive relaxation, coupled with soft instrumental music to guide the client through various meditations.
 Clients focus on their breathing and attempt to clear their thoughts of any distractions that may lead to stressful situations.
 These group sessions include deep and rhythmic breathing along with saying positive affirmations.
 Clients often experience a temporary emotional detachment from problems and feelings of self-fulfillment.

 Anger Management Group Therapy

 The management of anger proves to be difficult for some people.
 When anger is unmanaged it can have serious negative effects on our lives and the lives of people around us.
 This type of group includes the learning of what triggers anger in ourselves.
 Anger can be healthy and constructive when we are speaking out to protect others or ourselves.
-Patients utilize techniques to reduce their negative responses.
-Unhealthy anger, often called rage, is the kind of anger that harms others and ourselves.
-Anger management enables our clients to reduce and avoid unhealthy rage and to use our anger appropriately.
+Individuals utilize techniques to reduce their negative responses.
+Unhealthy anger often called rage, is the kind of anger that harms others and ourselves.
+Anger management enables our clients to reduce and avoid unhealthy rage and to use their anger appropriately.

-Are you or your loved one suffering from the negative consequences of alcohol and/or drug addiction?
+Are you or your loved one suffering from the negative consequences of alcohol or drug addiction?

 Call our office and our caring and professional staff will help you get started on your Road To Recovery.
-We provide both treatment and housing services and help individuals and families take the first step toward recovery.
+We provide both addiction treatment and housing services and help individuals and families take the first step toward recovery from addiction.